 Hotel Cap Rocat in Majorca, a former military fortress.

 For the proprietor, the product is already unique; hence the importance of unveiling the essence of the forgotten space and showcasing it, whether this is its location, its characteristic use or a construction system that reveals the period in which it was built.
+For the guest, spending time in a space with its own history and being able to absorb it through the architecture and design becomes a memorable experience.

 The value of storytelling